-Although the winter months the most pleasant to hike, but there is also the danger of floods.
+Although the winter months are the most pleasant to hike, there is also the danger of floods.
 In the summer months, it is possible to hike the easy routes that include streams and springs that can be refreshed, but in my experience, at 40 degrees, it is not the best option.

 The optimal months for a trip in the area are October - December, and April - June.
 The months when the heat is not extreme and there is still almost no fear of floods.